Canon imagePROGRAF iPF Hardware Error 03130031-2F49

 To verify there is no air in the ink lines, open the top cover (lid) and visually inspect the ink lines.
 Any air in the line will be quite easy to spot.
 Gaps in the ink will be visually present and very obvious, even to the untrained eye (don't worry, you'll know it when you see it)

-If you see any air in the lines, a syringe kit (available on this page as well) may be worth a try as they are inexpensive and in many cases can be the solution to the problem.
+If you see any air in the lines, you'll need to refill the ink system by either a system initialize or manually with a syringe.
+The syringe is typically inexpensive and in many cases can be the solution to the problem.

 If you do not see air in the ink lines, the appropriate next step is to replace the print heads (available below) or at least the left side as a minimum.

 Search Print Head Models

 If you are unsure which print head your printer model requires, please check the spec sheet or brochure.

 If print head replacement (one or both heads) did not resolve the 2F49 error code, the repair costs have the potential to skyrocket, so we recommend contacting Canon tech support to discuss possible options BEFORE you start spending wildly.
 This call will save you money!